DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### MikelResearchLab
 - Cages should not collide with the camera
-- There should be more cages that have "fallen to t"
+- There should be more cages that have "fallen to the ground" if we're gonna
+-